‘All voices should be read as the river’s mutterings’

 in each eel a fingerwidth of sea’

-A couple of kilometres south of here three tributaries join up to create a much more definable flow, and the day we walk here the exact spot is marked by a Dartmoor pony placidly grazing.
-In all the time it takes us to reach where it is standing it doesn’t move an inch.
+A couple of kilometres south of here three tributaries join up to create a much more definable flow, and the day we walk here the exact spot is marked by a Dartmoor pony placidly grazing and its foal (cf. foal of a river).
+In all the time it takes us to reach where they are standing they don’t move an inch.

-Soon after the tributaries, we reach Sandy Hole, an immensely popular place for wild swimming.
+Soon after the tributaries, we reach Sandy Hole, a popular place for wild swimming.
 We immediately comment that the narrow, well-defined channel looks almost man-made and it turns out we are right.
-This is where ‘tinners’ practised their trade hundreds of years ago, channelling the river to increase its flow to ‘stream’ water over the tin deposits to separate them from other materials.
+This is where ‘tinners’ plied their trade hundreds of years ago, channelling the river to increase its flow in order to ‘stream’ water over the tin deposits to separate them from waste materials.

-There are several examples of tinners’ huts and spoil heaps in the area and on the route back we stopped to admire a ‘Beehive Hut’, built to store their tools and as a shelter.
+There are several examples of tinners’ huts and spoil heaps in this area and we pause to admire a ‘Beehive Hut’, built to store their tools and as a shelter.

-The right angle of the river we see on our way downstream just after the island is yet further evidence as to how much the direction and nature of the flow were mucked about with by the tinners in pursuit of their precious metal.
+The right angle of the river we see on our way downstream just after the island is yet further evidence as to how much the direction and nature of the flow were reconfigured by the tinners in pursuit of their precious metal.

 ‘Dartmeet – a mob of waters